Published: 30 November 2017

-So why do corporations send these gifts out in the first place?
-Typically, gifts are sent to major clients in order to affirm the relationship with them, to curry favour and to enhance a personal connection with them.
-Gifts are also often sent to recognise a valued employee, particularly if they have gone beyond the call of duty.
+Corporate gifts are also often sent to recognise a valued employee, particularly if they have gone beyond the call of duty.
 Prospective clients might also expect to receive a gift at pertinent times of the year in order to help to win their business.

 Whilst it is tricky to track the return on investment generated by gift giving, there is research to show it can still have a positive effect on the recipient, and is more likely to drive them towards your business.
 Concrete figures on the success of this are hard to pin down, but it is fair to say that building or strengthening a relationship with a client won’t do your business any harm.

 The difference between a gift and an incentive is that gifts are given spontaneously and are not driven by goals or achievements.
 Whilst both serve to motivate the recipient in some way, gift giving should be subtle and part of long term process to avoid the recipient feeling like they are being bribed or manipulated.

 Overall, corporate gift giving is important to help increase loyalty amongst a business’s clients and their employees.
 Corporate gifting helps to keep your staff morale high through acknowledging their skills within the workplace and their importance to the business.
 These small signs of appreciation have a huge impact on employees and influence them to remain within the business.

 Some companies have policies on receiving corporate gifts so it is important that you check the recipient is permitted to accept something from you.
 It may be that there are restrictions on the value or type of gift you can send, so always ensure that you adhere to these rules.